Startups And Sexual Harassment: Bizarre Or Normal? Women Speak Out

 BIG QUESTIONS AHEAD

 The larger question is ‘How many Mahesh Murthys are lurking in the startup ecosystem?
 How many such wrong doings will be unraveled online?’
 There is no doubt there is a problem.
-It’s perpetrated by a skew ratio of women to men.
+It’s perpetrated by a skewed ratio of women to men.
 We need more women to speak up!

 What’s your take?
 Tell us in the comments section below.